Innes FitzGerald: 2025

 In January 2025, she ran 8:48.30 in Cardiff to better the European under-20 indoor 3000m record, however the time is not officially ratified as it occurred in a mixed race.
 She broke the European under-20 3000m indoors record in February 2025, running 8:40.05 in Ostrava to beat Sofia Thøgersen's previous best mark by 10 seconds.
 The time also took 16 seconds off Zola Budd’s 40 year-old British indoor under-20 record.
 She finished third over 3000 metres at the 2025 British Indoor Athletics Championships.
 She was selected for the British team for the 2025 European Athletics Indoor Championships in Apeldoorn, where she qualified for the final of the 3000 metres on her senior international debut.
 In the final, she placed eighth overall.

 She ran a 3000 metres personal best of 8:32.90 at the 2025 BAUHAUS-galan event in Stockholm, part of the 2025 Diamond League.
 She broke Zola Budd's European under-20 5000m record at the 2025 London Athletics Meet, running 14:39.56.
 On 2 August 2025, she finished third in the 5000m at the 2025 UK Athletics Championships in Birmingham.
 The following week, she won the gold medal over 5000 metres at the 2025 European Athletics U20 Championships in Tampere.
 She won in a time of 15:09.04 to finish over 30 seconds ahead of Edibe Yagiz in second.
 She then completed a distance double at the championships by breaking Gabriela Szabo’s 32-year-old championships record to win the women’s 3000m in 8:46.39.

 In September 2025, she competed over 5000 metres at the 2025 World Championships in Tokyo, Japan, without advancing to the final.
 In September 2025, she was nominated for the European Athletics female rising star award.
 On 8 November, she won the U20 race at the Cardiff Cross Challenge.
+Later that month, she won the U20 race at the Liverpool Cross Challenge.
+On 14 December, she emulated fellow British athlete Steph Twell, winning her third consecutive under-20 title at the 2025 European Cross Country Championships, also winning the gold medal in the team event, in Lagoa, Portugal.

+2026

+On 1 January, FitzGerald ran the fastest parkrun recorded by a British female, in Exmouth, where her recorded time of 15:27 improved the previous best time by four seconds, set by Melissa Courtney-Bryant in 2022.

+On 3 February 2026, she lowered her indoor personal best for the 1500 metres to 4:08.73 at the Golden Gala in Ostrava.
+In June, she placed ninth over 3000 metres at the 2026 Bislett Games.
+On 20 June, she placed second to Hannah Nuttall in the 5000 metres race at the 2026 UK Athletics Championships.

+Fitzgerald was selected to represent England at the 2026 Commonwealth Games in Glasgow, placing eleventh in the 5000 metres in 15:02.80.